Our career programs and resources are big on opportunity.

 - Must be Age 18-21 Years Old

-- Residents of Greenville County
+- Must be residents of Greenville County

-- Not Enrolled in School
+- Not Enrolled in School (and/or high school dropout)

 - Currently Unemployed

-- Household Income Within Program Eligibility Requirements
+- Household Income meets the Program Eligibility Requirements

 - Download the application here.